Common Name(s): Red Elm, Slippery Elm, Soft Elm

 Endgrain: Ring-porous; large to very large earlywood pores in a continuous row two to four pores wide, small latewood pores in wavy bands; tyloses occasionally present in earlywood; growth rings distinct; parenchyma vasicentric and confluent; medium rays, spacing normal.

-Rot Resistance: Rated as moderately durable to non-durable in regard to heartwood decay, but is susceptible to insect attack, and living trees are very commonly destroyed by Dutch elm disease.
+Rot Resistance: Rated as non-durable; susceptible to insect attack.
+Living trees are susceptible to Dutch elm disease.

 Workability: Can be a challenge to work because of interlocked grain, especially on quartersawn surfaces.
 Planing can cause tearout and/or fuzzy surfaces.
+Poor dimensional stability.
 Glues, stains, and finishes well.
-Responds well to steam bending.
+Responds well to steam bending, and holds nails and screws well.

 Odor: Elm usually has a strong, unpleasant smell when green; though once dried has very little odor.